How to Use gatsby-remark-images to Compress Images in Gatsby.js Articles

 backgroundColor: "transparent",

-Resolution During Compression
+}Adjust Resolution for Compression

 options: {